dvob/k8s-s2s-auth/README.md

 ```
 openssl dgst -sha256 -verify sa.pub -signature <( echo -ne $token | awk -F. '{ printf("%s", $3) }' | tr '\-_' '+/' | base64 -d ) <( echo -ne $token | awk -F. '{ printf("%s.%s", $1, $2) }' )
 ```
 The decoding of the signature shows an error `base64: invalid input` because in the JWT signature the padding (`=`) is removed and `base64` does not like that.
 Nevertheless the verification should still work and show `Verfied OK`.
+We also have to convert the signature which is base64url encoded signature to a base64 so that base64 can decode it.

-We can start the server with the `--mode` option set to `jwt-pubkey` to see the authentication with the public key in action.
+Now we can start Service 2 with the `--mode` option set to `jwt-pubkey` to see the authentication with the public key in action.
 We do this just locally that we don't have to create a configmap for `sa.pub`.
 ```
 docker run -it -p 8080:8080 --rm -v $(pwd)/sa.pub:/sa.pub dvob/k8s-s2s-auth server --mode jwt-pubkey --pub-key /sa.pub
 ```